 When I travel I’m always amazed and inspired by the buildings and structures that I see.

-And when I arrived in Doha, the world’s richest city, a strange structure caught my eye from the taxi window.
+And when I visited Doha, the world’s richest city some years back, a strange structure caught my eye from the taxi window.

 Hungry for information as to what it was, I searched on Google and discovered it to be the brand new National Museum of Qatar.
 I had to go there!